 These are securely stored into the roots of drones´ infrastructure, together with pre-defined pilot and mission information, to ensure that drones follow attributed paths of operation.

 Thales offers a global solution - DroneConnect - to Identify, Connect and Secure drones, and ultimately bring trust to the commercial drone ecosystem.
 Watch the animation below to learn more:

 - Identify Pilots & Drones - Thales Trusted Remote Identification (ID) solution helps identify drones and link them to their registered pilot (as a car license plate would link a car to its registered driver).

 Connect Drones seamlessly and securely to cellular networks, through Thales IoT connectivity Modules, eSIM as well as the eSIM connectivity management platform.
-Although the solution works with cellular network, it can also rely on SatCom technology in certain operational context.
-For Direct Remote Identification, DroneConnect will comply with US and European on-definition specification (such as WiFi or Bluetooth for example).
+Although the solution works with a mobile network, it can also rely on SatCom technology in a specific operational context.
+For Direct Remote Identification, DroneConnect will comply with the US and European on-definition specification (such as WiFi or Bluetooth for example).

 - Secure sensitive data inside drones, in the cloud and in motion: Thales HSM-based encryption mechanisms leverage pre-embedded IDs and encryption keys to digitally sign all messages and encrypt the data at all levels of the ecosystem.
 This ensures that the data is kept away from illegitimate hands and can´t be manipulated on the way to external platforms.